vchan2/vchan2.github.io/2022APCalculusBC.md

 ### Updates

-Please bring your calculator to class tomorrow for the mini-math.

 <!--
 I have completed marking Unit 6.
 Just to let you know, most questions were worth 2 or 3 points, and the total was 84 points on both tests combined.
 I'll speak more about this on Wednesday: I'd like everyone to reflect on the test and